datalad-handbook/book/docs/intro/narrative.rst

 ``$`` -- this only indicates that the line is a command, and would lead to an error when executed.

+Instead of copying manually, you can also click on the clipboard icon at the top right of each code snippet (it looks a bit like this: ⎘).
+Clicking on that icon will copy all relevant lines from the code snippet, and will drop all comments and the ``$`` automatically.

 The book is split into different parts.
 The upcoming chapters are the *Basics* that intend to show you the core DataLad functionality and challenge you to use it.
 If you want to learn how to use DataLad, it is